 - Technical Assistance: Partners have access to technical assistance resources from DOE, its National Laboratories, and independent third-party subject-matter experts for support on unique local challenges.

-We broadly define community solar to include any solar project or purchasing program, within a geographic area, in which the benefits flow to multiple participants (individuals, businesses, nonprofits, etc.).
 According to analysis by the DOE National Renewable Energy Laboratory (NREL), nearly 50% of households and businesses are unable to host rooftop solar systems.
 Expanding access to community solar options helps connect more Americans with clean energy for the first time.
 Community solar allows renters, tenants, and residents to access solar energy regardless of where they live or the suitability of their rooftop.
 This allows more people to offset monthly energy bills while increasing their community’s resiliency, enhancing workforce opportunities, and spurring economic development.

 Expanding Access to Solar